rulururu

 So, if you’re looking for something different that’s fun to play and a little off the wall while still being good, give this a whirl.

-post Mage-Blade Takes Down FNM
+Mage-Blade Takes Down FNM

 Missed FNM last week because I went to GP Austin, where I scrubbed out at 3-3, but that let me catch the second half of the Texans’ playoff game, which was absolutely worth watching.
 Also played in a great side event on Sunday, Standard Sealed.
 One pack of everything from standard, with the exception of Innistrad, which was two packs.
 Lots of zany decks.
 I didn’t end up actually doing all that well in that, either, but it was definitely a fun format.